-For instance, a non-EU company without a PE providing services to an EU company would not usually be required to secure a VAT number and charge VAT, with certain exceptions such as for services related to immovable property, and electronic services.
+For instance, a non-EU company without a PE providing services to an EU company would not usually be required to secure a VAT number and charge VAT, with certain exceptions such as for services related to immovable property, and electronically supplied services.

 Electronically supplied services include any online-delivered services where human intervention is kept at a minimum for delivering such services.
 For instance, servers for websites and data storage, subscriptions to games or publications, paid-for downloads of books, music or videos, or software applications, among others.
-Electronic services provided by a non-EU company are subject to VAT, and the company would need to register for VAT in one Member State, and charge VAT to the consumer at the rate of the country where the consumer is located.
+Electronically supplied services provided by a non-EU company are subject to VAT, and the company would need to register for VAT in one Member State, and charge VAT to the consumer at the rate of the country where the consumer is located.
 As of 1 January 2019, non-EU companies can access the VAT Mini One Stop Shop (MOSS) scheme which simplifies the VAT reporting procedure.

-When it comes to e-commerce businesses operated outside the EU, that sell goods to European consumers, one should consider how the business is organized.
+When it comes to e-commerce businesses operated outside the EU, that sell goods to European consumers, one should consider the distribution model.

-If goods are shipped directly from a non-EU country to the end-consumer, and the end-consumer is the importer of record, he or she will incur VAT and customs duties, if applicable.
+Currently, if goods are shipped directly from a non-EU country to the end-consumer, and the end-consumer is the importer of record, he or she will incur VAT and customs duties, if applicable.
 The place of supply is deemed to be the non-EU country where the goods are shipped from.

 If the company is the importer of record, it will need to register for VAT and EORI in a given port of entry, and charge VAT to the customer, as previously explained.
 If the company is using a fulfillment facility, registering for VAT is also mandatory.

-However, as per recent VAT developments announced by the European Commission, marketplaces and electronic interfaces such as Amazon or eBay will be liable for collecting VAT on behalf of non-EU suppliers.
+Furthermore, from July 2021 onwards, marketplaces and electronic interfaces such as Amazon or eBay may be liable for collecting VAT on behalf of non-EU suppliers.
 It will be deemed that two supplies would have taken place – a B2B supply between the seller and the Marketplace, and a B2C supply between the marketplace and the end-consumer.

 Value-Added Tax (VAT) for EU companies

-Generally, EU companies need to register for VAT in their jurisdiction of incorporation and permanent establishment (if applicable).
-If the company is selling goods or providing services locally, it would need to charge VAT to the client, at the applicable rate, and file a periodical VAT return with their local tax office on their Input VAT and Output VAT, and pay or claim for reimbursement of the VAT balance, as applicable.
+If a EU company is selling goods or providing services locally, it would need to charge VAT to the client, at the applicable rate, and file a periodical VAT return with their local tax office on their Input VAT and Output VAT, and pay or claim for reimbursement of the VAT balance, as applicable.

 In most EU countries, VAT registration exemption applies to small businesses provided that their taxable supplies of goods or services do not exceed certain annual limits.
 The annual limits are usually calculated considering the previous 12 months or considering the forecasts of the next 12 months.

-The UK has the highest VAT registration exemption threshold, GBP 85,000, whereas Spain and the Netherlands have no exemption.
+France has the highest VAT registration exemption threshold, EUR 89,900, whereas Spain has no exemption.
 Note that these VAT registration exemptions apply only to companies doing local business, and not trading with other EU countries, given that non-VAT-registered businesses may not have access to the reverse charge mechanism (as explained above).

 Therefore, an EU company trading across the EU will need to register for VAT.
 If the EU company is importing goods it would need to obtain an EORI number, and register for VAT in the port of entry and pay VAT (if VAT payment deferral is not permitted) and customs duties – in the same way as previously explained for non-EU companies.
 Unlike foreign companies, EU companies are not generally required to appoint a fiscal representative.

-As previously explained, Reverse Charge applies to intra-community B2B trading, whether goods or services, as long as the buyer is registered for VAT purposes.
+As previously explained, Reverse Charge applies to intra-community B2B trading, whether goods or services, as long as the the parties are registered for VAT purposes.